60 Clever Uses for Salt—That Don’t Involve Cooking

 Lift food scraps from pots and pans

 If your pots and pans are dotted with stubborn food stains, leave them to soak in salt water overnight.
 The salt will soften and lift almost any kind of residue, making those dishes much easier to clean in the morning.
-If your pot has been burned, that’s a different story; clean up burned-on food using these two ingredients.

 Clean up grease stains